Allergy Shots Subcutaneous Immunotherapy (SCIT)

 Allergen Immunotherapy (allergy shots) is a safe and effective treatment program designed to reduce allergic sensitivity to environmental substances (allergens like dust mite, mold, animal dander and pollens).
 Extracts of these substances are injected over a period of time.
 These extract mixtures are basically vaccines that build your immunity and teaches your immune system to not react to these normally harmless substances.
 They do not contain any drugs.
 They are just a combination of proteins that make up the allergens and are safe for children and adults.

 The decision to start allergen immunotherapy is based on an individual’s symptoms and allergic sensitivities.
-Immunotherapy is generally a long term cost effective treatment in managing your allergic sensitivities.
+Subcutaneous Immunotherapy is generally a long term cost effective treatment in managing your allergic sensitivities.
 The goal is to eventually make patients symptom free with little or no use of medications while being maintained on allergy shots.
 It is 75-80% effective when used in the appropriate patient with the relevant allergen at a sufficient dose.

-Immunotherapy relieves nasal and lung symptoms, decreases the use of medications, improves the quality of life and may prevent the onset of asthma or “atopic march” in children.
+Subcutaneous Immunotherapy relieves nasal and lung symptoms, decreases the use of medications, improves the quality of life and may prevent the onset of asthma or “atopic march” in children.
 It is also helpful for those who would prefer a natural therapy that intervenes in the progression of allergic illness, as opposed to medications that may only temporarily relieve symptoms.

-What is the course of Immunotherapy?
+What is the course of Subcutaneous Immunotherapy (Allergy Shots)?

 Injections begin once or twice weekly with weak extract solutions, advancing to shots of progressively stronger extract solutions.
 The idea is to reach a standard extract concentration you are able to tolerate.
 This is called the “maintenance” dose.
 Most patients reach “maintenance” dose at 3 – 6 months, at which time the injection frequency reduces to every two to four weeks, depending on how the patient is responding.
 Most patients are treated for three to five years, although it can be continued for longer periods as desired by the patient.